GoldenChaos/GoldenChaos-BTT/README.md

 - Now Playing widgets show currently playing song or "Paused" if iTunes/Spotify are not playing anything
 - Due Today widget shows reminders from Reminders.app that are due today, overdue, or without a due date
 - Reminders without a due date persist and automatically show the most recently added reminder
+- Next Event widget uses icalBuddy to get just today's upcoming calendar events (requires extra configuration)
 - Tap on any widget to open its parent app

-Requires Location Helper and JSON Helper for weather widget to work properly.
+Requires Location Helper, JSON Helper, and icalBuddy for the weather and calendar widgets to work properly.

+###Calendar Widget Configuration
+For the Calendar widget to work properly, it must first be edited to include the names of calendars you wish to display.
+Replace my personal defaults with yours, and make sure you've installed icalBuddy.
+You can also configure the widget to display events for additional days, for example for up to a week, by changing "eventsToday" to "eventsToday+7".

-Uses some widgets from https://github.com/vas3k/btt-touchbar-presets and inspired by [this blog post](http://vas3k.com/blog/touchbar/).
+Uses modified versions of a bunch of widgets from https://github.com/vas3k/btt-touchbar-presets and inspired by [this blog post](http://vas3k.com/blog/touchbar/).
 Feel free to add your own widgets via PR, would love to see more supported apps!